faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 3. Too long expressions :)

 The first point is the most important.
-With the composite pattern, we've been able to create building blocks and compose more complicated things using them.
+With the composite pattern, we've been able to create building blocks and compose more complicated things out of them.
 Don't believe me?
-Let's create a `Split` function, which takes a sequence and splits it into two sequences at a given index.
-Just watch.
+Let's create a `Split` function, which takes a sequence and splits it into two sequences at a given index. *Just watch!*

 ```go
 func Split(n int, s Seq) (l, r Seq) {